VIDEO: Man arrested for jumping on cars, witness speaks out

 - Obstruction of Traffic (B Misdemeanor)

-The driver of the UPS delivery truck reported no damage, while Stegenga’s car on the other hand has a damaged sunroof and dented hood.
+The driver of the UPS delivery truck reported no damage, while Stegenga’s car has a damaged sunroof and dented hood.

 “It was definitely an interesting conversation with the insurance company trying to explain this whole thing,” Stegenga said.
 “I’m very thankful for the police and the woman who stopped traffic and I hope the man gets help because he just didn’t seem well.”